KatherineMichel/digital-commonplace/makers-and-projects.md

 # Makers and Projects

 <!--
+Fastmac
+https://github.com/fastai/fastmac/ | fastai/fastmac: Get a MacOS for Linux shell, for free, in around 2 minutes https://twitter.com/jeremyphoward/status/1304777046287986691 | Jeremy Howard on Twitter: "Want to build or test software on a Mac, but don't have a Mac to use?
+No problem!
+I've just released `fastmac`, which lets you use a Mac terminal for free for up to 6 hours at a time.
+It takes 2 minutes to get started.
+Linux available too!
+1/ https://t.co/c2ioyG74cU" / Twitter

 https://github.com/swinton/github-apps-cheat-sheet | swinton/github-apps-cheat-sheet: A cheat sheet for GitHub Apps

 https://jasonet.co/posts/scheduled-actions/ | Run your GitHub Actions workflow on a schedule - Jason Etcovitch · jasonet.co